andreitoma8/learn-yul/README.md

     function ifTrue(uint256 n) public {
         assembly {
             if 2 { // 2 is true
-                // if true, do something
+                // do something
             }
         }
     }

     function ifFalse(uint256 n) public {
         assembly {
-            if 0 {
+            if 0 { // 0 is false
-                // if false, do something
+                // do something
             }
         }
     }

     function negation(uint256 n) public {
         assembly {
-            // if 0 is 0 result in true
-            if iszero(0) {
+            // if 0 is 0 result in true, negation of false if iszero(0) {
                 // if true, do something
             }